matsev/serverless-aws-twilio-dictionary/README.md

 # Serverless AWS Twilio Dictionary

-This project is a serverless dictionary hosted on AWS.
-It is used to demonstrate the interaction with a Twilio account, hereby enabling communication with the dictionary using SMS.
+A serverless dictionary hosted on AWS with Twilio account integration that enables SMS communication.

 ## Usage